 University of Arizona

-The School of Architecture, in the College of Architecture and Planning, at the University of Arizona invites applications for two full-time, tenure-track or tenured positions at the rank of Assistant or Associate Professor in the area of architectural science and technology + design integration.
-The appointments begin fall of 2024.
-Apply at: https://arizona.csod.com/ux/ats/careersite/4/home/requisition/17873?c=arizona
+The School of Architecture, in the College of Architecture and Planning, at the University of Arizona invites applications for a full-time, tenure-track or tenured appointment at the rank of Assistant or Associate Professor, to begin in the fall of 2024.
+Apply at: https://arizona.csod.com/ux/ats/careersite/4/home/requisition/17875?c=arizona

 Candidates with non-traditional paths to architecture and academia are encouraged to apply, alongside candidates from historically underrepresented communities.

-The SoA is home to NAAB accredited programs including the B.Arch, M.Arch that participate in a design build program, and a research oriented MS.Arch.
+The SoA is home to NAAB accredited programs including the B.Arch, M.Arch and a research oriented MS.Arch.
 School enrollments have increased by 30% in the past few years.
-The School also participates in the B.S. in Architectural Engineering and B.A.
-Design Arts and Practice degrees on campus, as well as other programs in the college including Landscape Architecture, Planning, and Real Estate Development.
-Research collaborations are active between the SoA and faculty in the Civil and Architectural Engineering and Mechanics Department, The Arizona Institute for Resilience, Institute for Energy Solutions, Center for Integrative Medicine / Institute on Place, Wellbeing and Performance, as well as the College of Science, School of Business and School of Art.
+UA is a Hispanic Serving Institution and committed to partnering with Indigenous communities throughout the southwest.
+The Drachman Institute is a community based research and outreach center in the college, with labs focused on housing equity, resilience, and industry innovation.
+Research collaborations are active between the SoA and faculty in the College of Humanities, Civil and Architectural Engineering and Mechanics Department, The Arizona Institute for Resilience, Institute for Energy Solutions, Center for Integrative Medicine / Institute on Place, Wellbeing and Performance, as well as the College of Science, School of Business and School of Art.

 Applications are reviewed upon receipt.
 Position remains open until filled.